 Earthquakes tend to reoccur along faults, which are zones of weakness in the crust.
 Even if a fault zone has recently experienced an earthquake, there is no guarantee that all the stress has been relieved.
 Another earthquake could still occur.
 Thousands of faults have been mapped in Montana, but scientists think only about 95 of these faults have been active in the past 1.6 million years (the Quaternary Period).
-Although it has been over six decades since the last destructive earthquake in Montana, small earthquakes are common in the Eastern Region, occurring at an average rate of 4-5 earthquakes per day.
+Although it has been over six decades since the last destructive earthquake in Montana, small earthquakes are common in the region, occurring at an average rate of 4-5 earthquakes per day according to the Great Montana Shake Out, Montana Department of Transportation, and National Earthquake Information Center.
 Scientists continue to study faults in Montana to determine future earthquake potential.